napari/docs/docs/getting_started/layers.md

 layer.locked = False
 ```

-When a layer is locked, napari will not delete it from the layer list.
-Actions
+When a layer is locked, you will not be able to delete it from the layer list
-that delete the original layer as part of their workflow are also disabled,
+with the napari UI.
+Actions that delete the original layer as part of their workflow
-including converting between image and labels layers and splitting or merging
+are also disabled, including converting between image and labels layers and
-image stacks.
+splitting or merging image stacks.

 Locking currently applies to these destructive layer-list operations.
 It does
 not make the layer data read-only or disable other non-destructive layer
 controls.
+You may still programmatically interact
+with the layer regardless of the lock state.

 (layer_opacity)=